French prosecutor recommends dropping Sarkozy funding probe

-BORDEAUX, France (Reuters) - A French public prosecutor recommended on Friday dropping an investigation into ex-president Nicolas Sarkozy and seven other people over allegations of duping L‘Oreal heiress Liliane Bettencourt into handing over cash for election funds.
+BORDEAUX, France, June 28 (Reuters) - A French public prosecutor recommended on Friday dropping an investigation into ex-president Nicolas Sarkozy and seven other people over allegations of duping L‘Oreal heiress Liliane Bettencourt into handing over cash for election funds.

 The prosecutor handling the case advised that the investigation against the eight, who also include Sarkozy’s former budget minister Eric Woerth, be dropped for lack of evidence.